-If your Windows system supports UPnP, an icon for the Wireless Router will appear in the system tray, notifying you that a new network device has been found, and offering to create a new desktop shortcut to the newly-discovered device.
+If your Windows system supports UPnP, an icon for the Wireless Broadband router will appear in the system tray, notifying you that a new network device has been found, and offering to create a new desktop shortcut to the newly-discovered device.

-- Unless you intend to change the IP Address of the Wireless Router, you can accept the desktop shortcut. - Whether you accept the desktop shortcut or not, you can always find UPnP devices in My Network Places (previously called Network Neighborhood). - Double click the icon for the Wireless Router (either on the Desktop, or in My Network Places) to start the configuration.
+- Unless you intend to change the IP Address of the Wireless Broadband router, you can accept the desktop shortcut. - Whether you accept the desktop shortcut or not, you can always find UPnP devices in My Network Places (previously called Network Neighborhood). - Double click the icon for the Wireless Broadband router (either on the Desktop, or in My Network Places) to start the configuration.
 Refer to the following section Setup Wizard for details of the initial configuration process.